United States Military Academy: Thayer Award

 West Point is home to the Sylvanus Thayer Award.
 Given annually by the academy since 1958, the award honors an outstanding citizen whose service and accomplishments in the national interest exemplify the academy's motto, "Duty, Honor, Country."
 Currently, the award guidelines state that the recipient not be a graduate of the academy.
 The award has been awarded to many notable American citizens, to include George H. W. Bush, Colin Powell, Tom Brokaw, Sandra Day O'Connor, Henry Kissinger, Ronald Reagan, Barry Goldwater, Carl Vinson, Barbara Jordan, William J. Perry, Bob Hope, Condoleezza Rice and Leon E. Panetta.

 Sedgwick's spurs

 A monument to Civil War Union General John Sedgwick stands on the outskirts of the Plain.
 Sedgwick's bronze statue has spurs with rowels that freely rotate.
 Legend states that if a cadet is in danger of failing a class, they are to don their full-dress parade uniform the night before the final exam.
 The cadet visits the statue and spins the rowels at the stroke of midnight.
-Then the cadet runs back to the barracks as fast as he or she can.
+Then the cadet runs back to the barracks as fast as possible.
 According to legend, if Sedgwick's ghost catches them, they will fail the exam.
 Otherwise the cadet will pass the exam and the course.
 Although being out of their rooms after midnight is officially against regulations, violations have been known to be overlooked for the sake of tradition.